zi3d-m3110u1i/TaskKeeper/README.md

 # Task Keeper

-Task Keeper is a web-based task management application designed to help users organize their tasks efficiently.
-With Task Keeper, users can create tasks, assign categories, collaborate with others, and stay on top of their priorities.
+Task Keeper is a versatile web-based project management tool designed to streamline task organization and collaboration.
+With Task Keeper, users can create boards, lists, and cards, assign labels, collaborate with team members, and effectively manage projects.

 ## Features